COSC3020/quicksort-pivot-aerick-321/README.md

 Good (1/2 * 1/2 *1/2)= 1/8 = .125: PPP

-The median of three would be more likely to choose a better pivot the probability is 0.375 + 0.125 = 0.5, 50%.
+The median of three would be more likely to choose a better pivot the probability is 0.375 + 0.125 + 0.375 = 0.875, 87.5% while the random has a 50% chance of finding the right pivot.

 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”